Model Routing

 coding

-Code generation, debugging, refactoring.
-Bound to a code-specialized model when one is available.
+Code generation, refactoring, debugging.
+Point at a code-specialized model when one is available; otherwise reuse your balanced model.

 Code